AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/articles/webengine-web.md

 ## Use PageModel to store test objects
-One of the best practices of test automation is to separate the object identification and the logic of the test script.
+One of the best practices of test automation is to separate :
+-	the object identification
+-	the logic of the test script.

 In WebEngine Framework, you can store one or more test objects into a <xref:AxaFrance.WebEngine.Web.PageModel>.

-In practice, imagine a login page contains username and password, the submit button and a span containing error messages.
+In practice, imagine a login page containing username and password, the submit button and a span containing error messages.
 You can create a PageModel named LoginPage, containing the above 4 test objects which will be used in the script.

 ![Pagemodel](../images/pagemodel.png)